 When it comes to web design, there are many approaches possible.
 There’s Material Design, fluid shapes, hand-drawn elements, and much more.
 However, conversational web design is more than just a design trend.
 If you can provide an experience that’s uniquely tailored to each of your visitors, you have an advantage over your competitors.

-So why not talk a look for yourself, and get in touch with BSL.
+So why not take a look for yourself, and get in touch with BSL.
 We can help you to quickly and easily introduce Chatbots and Conversational Design UI’s to your website.